PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 The `GetIndex` function takes in 3 indexes that we would normally use for a 3D array.
 It multiplies these numbers appropriately and gives us a number that we can use to index into our data array.

-Now go to Chunk2.cs and change the data arrays indexing to.
+Now go to Chunk2.cs and replace the `?` with our new indexing function.

 ```cs
         data[Utils.GetIndex(x, y, z)] = GetPerlinVoxel(x, y, z);
 ```

-Now  we can make the IsSolid function.
+Finally we can make the IsSolid function.

 ```cs
 public class Chunk2 : MonoBehaviour